Azure/azure-cli-extensions/src/aosm/README.md

 usability issues as you try to use it in its current form.
 It would be much appreciated if you could report these so that we're aware of them!

-The process for bug reporting is here: https://eng.ms/docs/strategic-missions-and-technologies/strategic-missions-and-technologies-organization/azure-for-operators/aiops/aiops-orchestration/aosm-product-docs/processes/bug_process
+The (Microsoft internal) process for bug reporting during development is here: https://eng.ms/docs/strategic-missions-and-technologies/strategic-missions-and-technologies-organization/azure-for-operators/aiops/aiops-orchestration/aosm-product-docs/processes/bug_process

 CLI issues should be tagged and triaged as UX bugs.